Updated: Sep 14, 2021

 If you wish to conclude your ceremony with a 'Declaration of Marriage," here are some suggestions that have worked at some of my ceremonies in the past:

-Celebrant: "By the love that has brought you here today and by the vows you have pledged, it is with great pleasure, and with the power vested in me by the Attorney General of Australia,
+Celebrant: "By the love that has brought you here today and by the vows you have pledged, it is my great honour to now pronounce you…

 Wife & Wife